 What is Xanthan gum?

-Xanthan gum is a kind of monospore polysaccharide gelatin produced by the fermentation of Pseudomonas genus.
-It has special macromolecular structure and colloid characteristics, and can be used as emulsifier, stabilizer, gel thickener, infiltrating agent, membrane forming agent, etc. In the experimental process, it was found that xanthan gum can be dissolved quickly into cold water, and it has a strong hydrophilic property.
+Xanthan gum is a monospore polysaccharide gelatin used as food additive for thickening agent, stabilizer, and emulsifier in various food products.
+It is produced through a fermentation process by the bacterium Pseudomonas genus.
+In the experimental process, it was found that xanthan gum can be dissolved quickly into cold water, and it has a strong hydrophilic property.
 Insufficient or slow stirring will make the outer layer absorb water and expand into micelles to prevent water from entering.
 Therefore, xanthan gum dry powder is generally mixed with salt, sugar and other auxiliary materials.

 Konjac Gum VS Xanthan Gum